mikeMedis/mikeMedis.github.io/_portfolio/alexaSkills.md

 ## Explanation

-I designed and developed a two Alexa Skills that are published on the Alexa Skill store.
+I designed and developed two Alexa Skills that are published on the Alexa Skill store.

 ## Problem